A rich and hearty chili is served over a bed of rice. This chili and rice recipe much quicker to throw together than a

 Being a parent is about more than driving around town in that sexy minivan or the thrill of endless games of peek-a-boo.
 Rather, in my opinion, being a parent is about teaching a child how to become an adult.
 This involves more than simply keeping them alive, which is hard enough at times.
 Raising a child to become an adult means teaching them.
 I teach them to cook.
 I teach them to hunt.
 Teach them who you are and why.

 This Chili and Rice recipe was cooked by our seven-year-old, with my assistance.
 He picked this meal out himself and I helped him with the recipe.
 It was a big hit with the family, even our two-year-old raved about it.
 I could tell he was really proud of himself.

-The chili in this recipe is not a traditional saucey chili and it is lighter on chili seasonings as well, if you are looking for that I recommend checking out my recipe for the “worlds best chili“.
-Click the link and you’ll see why it is in quotes.
+The chili in this recipe is not a traditional saucey chili and it is lighter on chili seasonings as well, if you are looking for that I recommend checking out my recipe for the "worlds best chili".
+Click the link and you'll see why it is in quotes.
 Instead, this is a thick and chunky chili that is perfect for slathering over a bed of rice.

 You can use traditional white rice if you wish, however, I really enjoy the clean taste and texture of basmati rice for this recipe.
 I also find the chili fits perfectly in a saute pan, however, if you do not own one you can use a pot instead.
 A traditional skillet likely will be too small.

 The above link is an affiliate link.
 Any Amazon purchases made through this link helps support FoxValleyFoodie.com at no additional cost to you.

 - 2 garlic cloves (minced)

 - 14 oz can red kidney beans

 - 1 cup basmati rice